 Section 21 makes similar requirements in respect of children.

 Section 24 requires that where a carer may have needs for support the local authority must assess whether the carer does have such needs (or is likely to do so in the future), and if so, what those needs are (or are likely to be).
-This duty applies to any carer who is providing or is likely to provide care for an adult or disabled child who is ordinarily resident in the authority’s area, or for any other adult who is within the authority’s area.
+This duty applies to any carer who is providing or is likely to provide care for an adult or disabled child who is ordinarily resident in the authority’s area, or for any other adult or disabled child who is within the authority’s area.

 Determining which local authority has a duty to meet needs